 Adeena is a strong and dedicated advocate for women and children in Afghanistan.
 During the Taliban regime, she traveled to Afghanistan regularly to establish and manage educational programs, create home-based trainings, income-generating initiatives, and to open an orphanage for young girls.
-In partnership with a group of prominent Canadian women, she founded the National Coalition in Support of Afghan Women, and has advocated for the human rights of Afghan women at international conferences.
+In partnership with a group of prominent Canadian women, she founded the National Coalition in Support of Afghan Women and has advocated for the human rights of Afghan women at international conferences.
 Adeena contributed to the drafting of the Brussels Proclamation during the Brussels summit of Afghan Women Leaders.

 For her years of service and dedication to humanitarian work, Adeena has received numerous awards.
-She was honoured with the Order of Ontario (2008); was one of two Afghan Canadians elected to Afghanistan’s Loya Jirga (Grand Assembly) to vote on the transitional government in Kabul (2002), and made McLean Magazine’s Honor Roll as one of Ten Canadians Who Have Made a Difference (2002).
+She was honored with the Order of Ontario (2008), was one of two Afghan Canadians elected to Afghanistan’s Loya Jirga (Grand Assembly) to vote on the transitional government in Kabul (2002), and made McLean Magazine’s Honor Roll as one of Ten Canadians Who Have Made a Difference (2002).
 Adeena has also been awarded with:

 - Leading Women, Building Communities Award, Queen Elizabeth II Diamond Jubilee Medal (2012)

 - Contribution to Civil Society Award, Rehma Community Services (2012)